 Hornets Baseball Federation

-Michigan Travel Baseball Designed to Teach Kids Proper Mechanics and Positive Psychology
+Michigan Travel Baseball Designed to Teach Kids Proper Mechanics and Positive Hitting Psychology

-The 11U Hornets are based out of Livonia MI, but the entire Wayne County (and more) is welcome to tryout.
+The Hornets are based out of Livonia MI, but the entire Wayne County (and more) is welcome to tryout.
 We are not limited to any jurisdictions or city lines.
-The following cities are just a few that we welcome as we try to build the most competitive team possible:
+The following cities are just a few that we welcome as we try to build the most competitive teams possible:

 Allen Park * Ann Arbor * Beverly Hills * Bingham Farms * Birmingham * Bloomfield Hills * Bloomfield Township * Canton * Clinton Township * Dearborn * Dearborn Heights * Detroit * Farmington * Farmington Hills * Ferndale * Garden City * Highland * Highland Park * Inkster * Livonia * Macomb * Madison Heights * Milford * Monroe * Mount Clemens * Northville * Novi * Orchard Lake * Pinckney * Plymouth * Redford * Riverview * Rochester * Rochester Hills * Romulus * Royal Oak * Salem * Saline * South Lyon * Southfield * Southgate * Taylor * Trenton * Troy * Walled Lake * Warren * Wayne * West Bloomfield * Westland * White Lake * Whitmore Lake * Wixom * Woodhaven * Wyandotte * Ypsilanti

 Decades of experience as both a player and coach.
 From 11-18, played AABC travel baseball on the highest of caliber teams out of Michigan.
 AABC was the program back then, USSSA was only softball.
 Teams such as Stitt Post 232, Westland Federation, and NFWB to name a few.
 Competing on a National level and receiving multiple offers from D2 and D3 colleges.
 Offered to play in junior Olympics in Japan.
 Trained for 3 consecutive years at the Doyle Baseball School.
 The Doyle school was used by many college coaches to recruit talent.
 Some college scholarship offers were based on Doyle grading scales alone.
 Coaches trusted the school so much, some picked their entire teams right from the Doyle database.
-Doyle techniques will be taught to all players on the 11U, 2020 Hornets.
+Doyle techniques will be taught to all players with added adjustments acknowledging new methodologies.
 We will break down the swing into 3 stages, and hitters will be taught proper mechanics in several practices.
 The Doyle brothers were the most important baseball people that ever touched Anthony's life.

 After being burned out from baseball, competitive softball with USSSA was discovered.
 Spending 15 years competing on the national level with teams such as JD's Rage, Detroit Phillies, Pro Glass, Budha's Closet just to name a few.
 Finished top 10 at world tournaments with more than 200 teams in each from all over the united states more than 5 times, top 20 about 10 times.
 In 2001, played for JD's Rage which was ranked in the top 20 in the entire country.
 This team and many he played on, were built from hard ball players transitioning to competitive USSSA Softball.